-- A. Commercial development over water is prohibited. - B. Commercial development shall be sited and designed to protect views, vistas and aesthetic values and to minimize impacts to the character of the shoreline environment and the views of neighboring property owners. - C. New commercial developments and uses are not allowed in critical area buffers without a variance, unless such developments and uses are water oriented.
-All commercial developments and uses shall provide for
+- A. New commercial development must be water-oriented.
+New non water-oriented commercial development is prohibited. - B. Commercial development over water is prohibited. - C. Commercial development shall be sited and designed to protect views, vistas and aesthetic values and to minimize impacts to the character of the shoreline environment and the views of neighboring property owners.

-- vegetation conservation in accordance with the Critical Areas and Shoreline Vegetation Conservation section of this Program and comply with the mitigation sequence in Chapter 6 of this Program. - D. Commercial uses that may be authorized as water-oriented uses are required to incorporate appropriate design and operational elements so that they meet the definition of water-oriented uses. - E. Public access and ecological restoration shall be considered as mitigation for impacts to shoreline resources and values for water-oriented commercial development, unless they are infeasible or inappropriate. - F. New commercial developments shall comply with the water quality regulations in this Program, which include on-site stormwater control measures. - G. Non-water oriented commercial uses are prohibited in shoreline jurisdiction unless the use is part of a mixed use project that includes a water dependent uses or provides a public benefit such as public access and ecological restoration.
-Non-water oriented commercial uses are allowed on properties physically separated from the shoreline by another property or public right of way.
+- D. All commercial developments and uses shall provide for vegetation conservation in accordance with the Critical Areas and Shoreline Vegetation Conservation section and comply with the mitigation sequence, both in Section 6 of this Program. - E. Commercial uses shall incorporate appropriate design and operational elements so that they meet the definition of water-oriented uses. - F. Public access and ecological restoration shall be considered as mitigation for impacts to shoreline resources unless they are infeasible or inappropriate. - G. New commercial development shall comply with the water quality regulations which include on-site stormwater control measures.